Sneeds-Feed-and-Seed/sneedacity/README.md

 ## Pre-built binaries

-Binaries for the latest known to work build of Sneedacity are available [here](https://nightly.link/Sneeds-Feed-and-Seed/sneedacity/actions/runs/1012473619).
+Binaries for the latest known to work build of Sneedacity are available [here](https://nightly.link/Sneeds-Feed-and-Seed/sneedacity/actions/runs/1012473619) and from the [sneed arch repos](https://github.com/Sneeds-Feed-and-Seed/sneed-arch-repo).

 ## Mirrors